 From the above storyboard, can you list two different ways in which people lobbied Parliament?

-In the following poster, what do you understand by the phrase 'Equal Relationships are Violence Free'?
 Often women who face violence or are abused are seen as victims.
 But women struggle in several different ways to survive these situations.
 Therefore, it is more accurate to refer to them as survivors rather than as victims.